the-p0p/setMe/README.md

 Compile with:
 **gcc setme.c -o setMe**
-Then:
+Then on target system:
 **sudo chown root:root ./setMe && sudo chmod gu+s ./setMe**

 *Considerations:*
-I would make sure you keep access to this binary very restricted, or delete after use- but I guess you know that since your a pro.
+I would make sure you keep access to this binary very restricted, or delete after use- but I guess you would know that since you made it this far ;) .

 ##
 **Usage: